-- The Quick Look display is a chart of relative strengths and weaknesses from several important variables.
-You can see at a glance that Carter's vocabulary diversity is a strength and increased mazing is a weakness. - 7.
+- Your report is opened in Microsoft[®] Word or whatever program is associated with RTF files.
+Close this window and go back to the SALT window. - 7.
+View the Quick Look report. - Select Database menu → Quick Look. - As with the Standard Measures Report, you are presented with a dialogue box to select a measure of length for the database comparison.
+Select Entire transcript and click OK. - The Quick Look display is a chart of relative strengths and weaknesses from several important variables.
+You can see at a glance that Carter's vocabulary diversity is a strength and his mazing is a weakness. - 8.
 View the Transcript Length and Intelligibility report. - Select Database menu → Transcript Length & Intelligibility. - You are again presented with a dialogue box to select a measure of length for the database comparison.
-Select All: entire transcript and click OK.
+This time "Equated by length" is recommended because this report includes many measures that count occurrences and may be significantly affected by the different sample lengths.